-While he has been on staff, the team has won five Big Ten Women’s Team Championships (2008, and 2012-15), as well as achieving a Top Ten NCAA team finish twice with the Women's team in 2013 and 2014.
-Concluding the 2014-15 season, Purdy was promoted to Senior Assistant Coach of both the men's and women's teams.
+While he has been on staff, the team has won five Big Ten Women’s Team Championships (2008, and 2012-15), as well as achieving a top-10 NCAA team finish twice with the women's team in 2013 and 2014.
+At the end of the 2014-15 season, Purdy was promoted to senior assistant coach of both the men's and women's teams.

-Coach Purdy was then selected by USA Swimming to be a part of the staff for the 2016 Open Water Select Camp based in Fort Myers, Florida.
-Purdy has accompanied National Team swimmers from USA Swimming and Swim Canada to FINA Open Water World Cup races in Mexico, Hungary, and Portugal.
+Purdy was then selected by USA Swimming to be a part of the staff for the 2016 Open Water Select Camp based in Fort Myers, Florida.
+Purdy has accompanied National Team swimmers from USA Swimming and Swim Canada to FINA Open Water World Cup races in Mexico, Hungary and Portugal.

-Serving under legendary Head Coach, Bill Rose, Purdy was the associate senior director and coach with the Mission Viejo Nadadores in Mission Viejo, California, from 2006-07.
+Serving under legendary head coach Bill Rose, Purdy was the associate senior director and coach with the Mission Viejo Nadadores in Mission Viejo, California, from 2006-07.
 He was the primary coach for numerous senior sectional qualifiers and was selected as the coach for the Southern California Swimming All-Star Team that won the 2006 Western Zone Championship title.

 From 2002-05, Purdy served as the senior coach of the North Shore Swim Club in Duluth, Minnesota.
 In addition, he was head coach of the girls' swim team at Two Harbors High School in Two Harbors, Minnesota, and the assistant coach for the boys' and girls' swimming and diving team at Superior Senior High School in Superior, Wisconsin.